severin-lemaignan/projet-cnrs/project.rst

 mind* for robots, or high-level semantic control of robots.

 This project proposes to further build upon these results, from two converging
-perspectives: from one side, accurately defining the *cognitive foundations* pre-supposed by the next generation of companion robots, and from the other side, exploring the *cognitive correlates of long-term interaction*.
+perspectives: on one side, by accurately defining the *cognitive foundations* pre-supposed by the next generation of companion robots, and on the other side, by exploring the *cognitive correlates of long-term interaction*.

-The *cognitive foundations* are the basic cognitive base required to elaborate upper-cognitive mechanisms.
+The *cognitive foundations* are the cognitive base required to develop upper-cognitive functions and processing.
 The nature and perimeter of these foundations is a research question I would like to address.
-Two components seem however already relevant and not yet satisfactorily addressed in the community: first, dynamic, *amodal mental models* of the robot's broad environment, that interleave temporal and semantic representations with geometric models.
+Two components seem already of particular importance and not yet satisfactorily addressed in the
+community: first, dynamic, *amodal mental models* of the robot's environment, that interleave geometric models with temporal and semantic representations.
 Such models should endow the robot with a framework to seamlessly represent (uncertain) beliefs, predict, recognize and remember situations, ground symbols into physical entities.
-Second, the ability to identify, select, alter mental *contexts*, be they spatial, temporal, cultural, social.
-Current approaches for context management do not correctly address the real complexity of this cognitive skill, in particular because contexts are both *overlapping* and *multi-scale* dimensions of our experience.
+Second, the ability to identify, appropriately select or alter mental *contexts*, be they spatial, temporal, cultural, social.
+Current approaches for context management do not correctly address the real complexity of this cognitive skill, in particular the fact that these dimensions of our experience are *overlapping* and *multi-scale*.

 One the other hand, the *cognitive correlates of long-term interaction* question the cognitive prerequisites for a robot that is set to autonomously interact